protocolbuffers/protobuf/CONTRIBUTING.md

   conceptual burden and ongoing maintenance cost.
 It's best to file an issue and get agreement from maintainers on the value of a new feature before working on a PR.
-* Performance improvements are rarely accepted.
-The ones that are accepted must be heavily benchmarked in both open source and Google internal systems.
+* Performance optimizations may be accepted if they have convincing benchmarks that demonstrate an improvement and they do not signficantly increase complexity.
 * Changes to existing APIs are almost never accepted.
 Stability and backwards compatibility are paramount.
 In the unlikely event a breaking change is required, it must usually be implemented in google3 first.